psaikido/i3walls/README.md

 i3walls can be given one or many file paths as arguments eg:
 	`i3walls ~/wallpapers/wall.jpg`

 Ranger and similar programs can choose a bunch of images in one go and then i3walls can be called to open them.
+In ranger, select the files, press 'r' and type 'i3walls' in the 'open_with' dialog.
 When used this way the user gets the following menu:

 - "add to existing theme?"
 	Choose one of the defined themes to add the files to.
 More than 7 can be added but only the first 7 will be used.